 Request your colleagues to use their own stationery and to not crowd over your workstation.
 Explain the importance of following hygiene rules and how it can safeguard them against the germs and virus.
 Always wear a face mask when you are going to your workplace.

 These are some tips which you can use to disinfect your work station when you start going back to work.
-To know about hygiene tips after getting back to work post lockdown click here.
+Click to know about hygiene tips after getting back to work post lockdown.